Free content: 5Rs definition

 This broader definition distinguishes open content from open-source software, since the latter must be available for commercial use by the public.
 However, it is similar to several definitions for open educational resources, which include resources under noncommercial and verbatim licenses.

-Successor projects
+Creative Commons and other successor projects

 In 2003, David Wiley announced that the Open Content Project had been succeeded by Creative Commons and their licenses; Wiley joined as "Director of Educational Licenses".

 In 2005, the Open Icecat project was launched, in which product information for e-commerce applications was created and published under the Open Content License.
 It was embraced by the tech sector, which was already quite open source minded.

 In 2006, a Creative Commons' successor project, the Definition of Free Cultural Works, was introduced for free content.
 It was put forth by Erik Möller, Richard Stallman, Lawrence Lessig, Benjamin Mako Hill, Angela Beesley, and others.
 The Definition of Free Cultural Works is used by the Wikimedia Foundation.
 In 2009, the Attribution and Attribution-ShareAlike Creative Commons licenses were marked as "Approved for Free Cultural Works".

+In 2024, Creative Commons became part of the Digital Public Goods Alliance. alongside the Government of Singapore and the United Nations Development Programme.
+A year later, it became an NGO partner to UNESCO.